getify/You-Dont-Know-JS/get-started/apB.md

 ## Practicing Prototypes

-Let's work on `this` and objects linked via prototype.
+Finally, let's work on `this` and objects linked via prototype (Chapter 4, Pillar 2).

 Define a slot machine with 3 reels that can individually `spin()`, and then `display()` the current contents of all the reels.